Commercial Applicator Licensing

 Individuals who apply General Use Pesticides (GUPs) or Restricted Use Pesticides (RUPs) for hire and receive payment to do so must be licensed and certified under the Federal Insecticide, Fungicide and Rodenticides Act (FIFRA) and the Wyoming Environmental Pesticide Control Act of 1973.
 FIFRA requires that applicators be continually re-certified.
 Education programs are conducted by the University of Wyoming Extension.
 Licensing is conferred by the Wyoming Department of Agriculture (WDA), which enforces FIFRA and the state act in Wyoming.

-A Commercial Pesticide Applicator is a person sixteen (16) years of age or older who applies or supervises the application of any pesticide by other individuals, on property other than their own, for contract or hire.
+A Commercial Pesticide Applicator is a person eighteen (18) years of age or older who applies or supervises the application of any pesticide by other individuals, on property other than their own, for contract or hire.
 Commercial applicators are certified in one or more categories and may use pesticides only in the category(s) for which they are certified.

 Licensing

-The annual commercial education program is designed for NEW applicators.
-However, individuals seeking re-certification credits can also attend (24 CEUs are available).
+An annual commercial education program is designed for NEW applicators.
 This is a 3-day course with education on pesticide labels and terminology, pesticide and farm worker safety, pesticide laws and regulations, pesticide toxicity, groundwater quality, pesticide formulations, plant pathology, weed science, entomology, small animal control, and calibration.
-Exams are administered at the end of the educational program.
-The course uses instructors from the University of Wyoming, EPA, Wyoming Department of Environmental Quality, and WDA.
+The course uses instructors from the University of Wyoming and other entities.
 This course is held in January in Casper, WY.
 See the home page of this website for registration details.

 Training and Re-certification Fees